threefoldfoundation/www_freeflow_life/content/twin/index.md

 ## DO ANYTHING. <br> DO EVERYTHING.

-Your FreeFlow Twin comes with endless skills and capabilities.
+Your FreeFlow Twin comes with all required skills and capabilities.

 {% end %}